edi3/edi3-uml-profile/docs/index.md

 The UML generalisation relationship is used to inicate sub-types or specialisations of an information resource.
 For example, a `Vessel` is a type of `TransportMeans`.
 The specialised class (ie `Vessel`) inherits all the properties of the general class (ie `TransportMeans`).
 This modelling approach permits the separation of specific proerties such as `Helipad` (only for vessels) and `AxleLoad` (only for vehicles)

+### Example

 ![Generalisation](Generalisation.png)

-*API Serialisation Note*
+### API Serialisation Note

 The concrete class contains all propertiers of the abstract - so for example, the API user will just see a `Vessel` resource will the combined properties of Vessel and TransportMeans.

 ## Composition Relationship

 The UML composition relationship is used to indicate a containment relationship between two classes where the contained class is part of the containing class.
 It is essentially a complex property of the parent class that has no meaning without the parent context.
 For example the 1TransportEvent1 class describes the sequence of scheduled, estimated, or actual events that consititute the movement record of a `TransportMovement`.

+### Example

 ![Composition](Composition.png)

-*API Serialisation Note*
+### API Serialisation Note

 The target class and all it's attributes becomne part of the schema of the parent - ie $ref to a nested data structure.
 So, in the example above, `GET /TransportMovement` would return all properties of the `TransportMovement` class AND all properties of the contained `TransportEvent` as a nested array structure.